alekart/archives-calendar-widget/readme.txt

 * Displays daily archives as a compact month calendar
 * Show/hide monthly post count
 * 8 themes included (with SCSS files)
-* 2 Custom themes that keep your CSS styles even after the plugin update
+* 2 Custom themes that keep your CSS style even after the plugin update
 * Different theme for each widget
 * Show widget with previous/current/next or last available month
 * Category select.
 Show post only from selected categories
 * Filter Archives page by categories you set in the widget
-* Custom post_type support (partial*)
+* Custom post_type partial* support
 * Entirely customizable with CSS
-* .PO/.MO Localisation (Fançais, Deutsch, Español, Portugues, Simplified Chinese, Serbo-Croatian)
+* .PO/.MO Localisation English/Fançais + OUTDATED: [Deutsch, Español, Portugues, Simplified Chinese, Serbo-Croatian]
 * jQuery animated with possibility to use your own JS code.

 **Not just a widget**, if your theme does not support widgets, you can use this calendar by calling its **function**: